Home / Fantasy / CHASING MONSTERS / 7 – BAPTISM OF FIRE

 Author: J L FLETCHER

-last update Last Updated: 2025-09-30 04:54:41
+last update publish date: 2025-09-30 04:54:41

 Sophie dipped a cloth into cool water, biting back a hiss as she cleaned the welts.
 She wrapped herself in fresh linen, hands steady despite the tremors in her chest.
 She would not show weakness.
 Not for him.
 Not for anyone.

 By the time the sun breached the horizon, Sophie was dressed.
 Black cargo pants.
 Black singlet.
 The double silver swords strapped to her back, throwing stars cinched at her waist.
-Her hair tied in a sharp ponytail.
+Her hair was tied in a sharp ponytail.

 Her mind wandered as she checked her gear.
 All the lessons from Wildbourne Academy, etched into muscle memory: the speed of her blade, the precision of her aim, her uncanny ability to scent rogues before anyone else.
 Strategy had always come naturally to her.

-And Sophie—blood of that same line—was the newest heir to their burden.
+And Sophie, blood of that same line, was the newest heir to their burden.

 Two hours later, the vehicle rolled into a high-security compound.
 Inside, Sophie was ushered into a war room buzzing with Hunters.
 Maps sprawled across the tables, drones fed live footage to glowing screens.